Contents

 The VNC server listens for connections on Unix domain sockets.
 The

-option specifies the location of the related
+path option specifies the location of the related

 Unix socket.